Plastic Free July is the perfect opportunity to find permanent, reusable alternatives to the disposable plastic items that have taken over our lives.

 For sandwiches, reusable wax wraps are an amazing option - simply fold the fabric around your food item!
 Popular local brands include Janice's Kitchen Bee's Wraps, Buzzy Wraps and Supa Sandwich Wraps.
 Instead of clingwrap/cellophane to keep bowls of food fresh in your fridge at home - check out these sustainable plastic-free bowl covers produced in Cape Town.

 #ChooseToRefuse Tip 11: Keep your reusable straw, and cutlery wrapped in a wax wrap - it's an easy way to make sure that everything you need when you plan to eat out is kept together in a nice, compact package.

 Live in Cape Town and want to find shops that aren't loaded with plastic packaging?
 We recently reviewed several completely plastic waste-free stores and grocers from across the Cape.

 Our Puppet Stories book Keep The Beach Clean deals with the issues of ocean plastic pollution and its effects on wildlife - a wonderful, intercative storybook for children aged 3 to 9.
 Get the book here and see the live puppet show on your next Aquarium visit.

 Are you a vendor?
-Investigate changing your food packaging to compostable PLA and other biodegradable alternatives, just like Vista Marina has.
+Investigate changing your food packaging to compostable PLA and other biodegradable alternatives.
 PLA and other biodegradable packaging options are available from GreenHome and TransAfrica Hospitality Suppliers.